dfo-gulf-science/Andes-National-Working-Group-Meetings/README.md

 - Should multiple CSV reports be supported?
 Is there an alternative to one report type per client/usage case?
 - What is the best way to document report metadata?
 - R package for manipulating Andes official report
+- Where did we land on species list?
+Quentin can talk about vision for CARL

 ## Expected outcomes